sergiokamets/select-js/readme.md

 # Select js

-JavaScript plugin for custom select field to generate it from <select> tag or with data(option) array.
+JavaScript plugin for custom select field to generate it from &lt;select&gt; tag or with data(option) array.